-I’m pretty sure we have all been surfing the internet and all of a sudden an advertisement interrupts your navigation.
-When this happens it is annoying especially when you are watching a video or reading.
-A coworker of mine mentioned a token named Basic Attention Token (BAT) and with this token you can pay for the content you want to see.
+I’m pretty sure we all have been surfing the internet and, all of a sudden, an advertisement interrupts your navigation.
+When this happens, it is annoying, especially when you are watching a video or reading.
+A coworker of mine mentioned a token named Basic Attention Token (BAT), and with this token, you can pay for the content you want to see.

-Weird right?
-Paying for Ads?
+Weird, right?
+Paying for ads?

-I have never looked in to ad blocking apps, which is weird because I really dislike them.
-When I was doing research I came across this: “Over a period of one year, the global cost of ad blocking nearly doubled, adding up to more than 40 billion U.S. dollars in 2016”.
+I have never looked into ad-blocking apps, which is weird because I really dislike them.
+When I was doing research, I came across this: “Over a period of one year, the global cost of ad blocking nearly doubled, adding up to more than 40 billion U.S. dollars in 2016.”

-Aside from protecting yourself from this constant content, Brave is also creating a community by giving users the possibility to reward your favorite publishers by using BAT tokens.
+Aside from protecting yourself from this constant content, Brave is also creating a community in which they give the users the possibility to reward their favorite publishers by using BAT tokens.
 This token runs with the use of the Ethereum blockchain.
-Investopedia assures that,“The token is used as currency on the Brave platform and can obtain several different advertising services.
-It is designed to be exchanged between users, advertisers, and publishers, and it is based on an unusual concept, although one that is critically important to advertising companies operating in the digital age: user attention”.
-I have also read that many content creators like YouTubers find this a very helpful initiative because most of the time, they don’t even get paid to create content.
-You can sign up in the Brave website to be a content creator and readers can choose to pay a monthly fee with BAT, money that is divided among the sites the user visits the most.
+Investopedia assures that “the token is used as currency on the Brave platform and people can obtain several different advertising services.
+It is designed to be exchanged between users, advertisers, and publishers.
+Moreover, it is based on an unusual concept, although one of critical importance to advertising companies operating in the digital age: user attention."
+I have also read that many content creators, like YouTubers, find this a very helpful initiative because most of the time they don’t even get paid to create content.
+People can sign up in the Brave website to be content creators, and readers can choose to pay a monthly fee with BAT, money that is divided among the sites the user visits the most.